 The amount of a car accident settlement is usually more related to the other two issues: How bad and life changing are the injuries, and how much auto insurance is available.

 Proving the extent of a client’s injury from a car accident so that other people (like an insurance company or jury) can empathize with it and provide fair compensation is a crucial part of the car accident lawyer’s job.
 The extent of the injuries may not be obvious or the insurance company may claim the person had a preexisting condition.
 Many factors are considered when determining a fair settlement for a car accident injury – including the age of the injured person, the type of work they do, their pre-accident activities, and much more.

-Likewise, the attorney must fully explore all possible sources of car insurance coverage and make sure that insurance company steps up to cover the injuries from the accident.
+Likewise, the attorney must fully explore all possible sources of car insurance coverage and make sure that auto insurance company steps up to cover the injuries from the accident.
 Particularly in a catastrophic or obvious serious injury case, there may not be enough insurance on the car that was at fault to even pay the medical bills of the person or people injured.
 Most people do not even know about all of the other insurance coverage that may be available to them after a car accident that can be used for a settlement.
-For example, in addition to a settlement with the other car that caused the accident, there may be uninsured or underinsured coverage on the injured person’s own insurance, or for the vehicle they were a passenger in, or even from the insurance of a relative they live with – even if the relative wasn’t driving and the relative’s vehicle wasn’t involved in the crash.
+For example, in addition to a settlement with the other car that caused the accident, there may be uninsured or underinsured coverage on the injured person’s own car insurance, or for the vehicle they were a passenger in, or even from the insurance of a relative they live with – even if the relative wasn’t driving and the relative’s vehicle wasn’t involved in the crash.

 If you were injured in a car accident and have questions about compensation for medical bills, wage loss, or pain and suffering, call us and speak with a lawyer for a free consultation.
 We will answer your questions, protect your rights, and make sure you get the compensation you are entitled to.